welchmatt/Neural-Network-Framework/README.md

 Two tests are stored in the src folder, alongside the framework files:

 ### test_mnist.f08
-Creates a CNN to learn and predict on the MNIST dataset.
+Creates a CNN to learn and predict on the MNIST dataset, which takes about two hours in total.
 See above for an overview of the structure.

 Compile and run with:
 ```